This website uses cookies

 Biography

-John Low-Beer is Of Counsel at Kirby McInerney LLP, and focuses on whistleblower litigation.
-Mr. Low-Beer formerly was Assistant Corporation Counsel, Affirmative Litigation with the NYC Law Department (1987-2000, 2003-2013), and was the lead attorney on complex and highly publicized matters, including litigation against BNY Mellon concerning FX trading for City pension funds; litigation concerning City taxation of consular and U.N. mission staff housing; a successful challenge to New York State’s misallocation of $750 million in federal stimulus funding; a lawsuit forcing the Governor to implement State takeover of $2.5 billion in City debt, and cases against more than 40 pharmaceutical companies recovering $240 million (with Kirby McInerney).
+Mr. Low-Beer was formerly a Senior Counsel in the Affirmative Litigation Division of the NYC Law Dep’t, where he was lead attorney on complex and highly publicized matters, including litigation concerning City taxation of consular and U.N. mission staff housing, a successful challenge to New York State’s misallocation of $750 million in federal stimulus funding, a lawsuit forcing the Governor to implement State takeover of $2.5 billion in City debt, and cases against more than 40 pharmaceutical companies recovering $240 million.

-Prior to joining the NYC Law Department, Mr. Low-Beer was law clerk to Hon.
-Leonard Garth, U.S. Court of Appeals for the Third Circuit, and Associate Professor at York College, CUNY, and Assistant Professor at Yale School of Management and Department of Sociology.
-He is the author of a book, Protest and Participation (Cambridge U.P.
-1978) and a prize-winning note in the Yale L.J., “The Constitutional Imperative of Proportional Representation,” among other publications.
+Mr. Low-Beer has a B.A. from Brown University, a Ph.D. from Harvard University, and a J.D. from Yale Law School.
+He clerked for Judge Leonard Garth on the U.S. Court of Appeals for the Third Circuit.
+Previous to that, he was Associate Professor at York College, CUNY, and Assistant Professor at Yale School of Management and Department of Sociology.
+He is the author of a book, Protest and Participation (Cambridge University Press 1978), a prize-winning note in the Yale L.J., "The Constitutional Imperative of Proportional Representation," and numerous articles, including "Why Community Groups Can Never Win Against Developers," NYLJ Sept.
+19, 2019.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.